ngx-archive/nginx-extras-docs/docs/modules/lua.md

 (like [ngx.say](#ngxsay), [ngx.print](#ngxprint), and [ngx.flush](#ngxflush)) are explicitly disabled in
 this context.

+You must notice that each timer will be based on a fake request (this fake request is also based on a fake connection).
+Because Nginx's memory release is based on the connection closure, if you run a lot of APIs that apply for memory resources in a timer, such as [tcpsock:connect](#tcpsockconnect), will cause the accumulation of memory resources.
+So it is recommended to create a new timer after running several times to release memory resources.

 You can pass most of the standard Lua values (nils, booleans, numbers, strings, tables, closures, file handles, and etc) into the timer callback, either explicitly as user arguments or implicitly as upvalues for the callback closure.
 There are several exceptions, however: you *cannot* pass any thread objects returned by [coroutine.create](#coroutinecreate) and [ngx.thread.spawn](#ngxthreadspawn) or any cosocket objects returned by [ngx.socket.tcp](#ngxsockettcp), [ngx.socket.udp](#ngxsocketudp), and [ngx.req.socket](#ngxreqsocket) because these objects' lifetime is bound to the request context creating them while the timer callback is detached from the creating request's context (by design) and runs in its own (fake) request context.
 If you try to share the thread or cosocket objects across the boundary of the creating request, then you will get the "no co ctx found" error (for threads) or "bad request" (for cosockets).
 It is fine, however, to create all these objects inside your timer callback.

+Please note that the timer Lua handler has its own copy of the `ngx.ctx` magic table.
+It won't share the same `ngx.ctx` with the Lua handler creating the timer.
+If you need to pass data from the timer creator to the timer handler, please use the extra parameters of `ngx.timer.at()`.

 This API was first introduced in the `v0.8.0` release.